 What Does Darkness Do in 5e?

 Darkness creates a 15-foot-radius sphere of darkness within 60 feet or causes an object in range that isn’t being worn or carried to emanate darkness in a 15-foot-radius sphere and move with it.
-If the source of the darkness is complete covered, the darkness is blocked (the way light would be).
+If the source of the darkness is completely covered, the darkness is blocked (the way light would be).

 Creatures with darkvision can’t see through Darkness, and nonmagical light can’t illuminate it.
 However, magical light of 3rd level or higher can dispel Darkness.